na-na-hi/renget/archive/tmd2character_mohka.md

 *Worn/Held Item: N/A* | Vacant Worn/Held slot.
 *Equipped Item: N/A* | Vacant hand slot.
 1. Big Apple | Gives +4 to any outside-combat-action.
-2. Eᴍᴘᴛʏ | Vacant inventory slot.
+2. Sitrus Leaf | Heals the user for 5HP.
+Can stack to 3.
 3. Eᴍᴘᴛʏ | Vacant inventory slot.
 4. Eᴍᴘᴛʏ | Vacant inventory slot.